-One of Terraform’s key features is its cloud-agnostic nature; you can deploy infrastructure to any cloud environment, such as Azure, AWS, GCP, and VMware, as well as on-premises environments.
+One of Terraform’s key features is its cloud-agnostic nature; you can deploy infrastructure to any cloud environment, such as Azure, AWS, Google Cloud, and VMware, as well as on-premises environments.
 This benefit allows you to automate your cloud infrastructure without having to learn or adopt different tools for each cloud service provider.

-Below you can see the Terraform architecture diagram.
+Below you can see the Terraform architecture diagram:

-Providers
+2. Providers

 Terraform providers are modules that enable Terraform to communicate with a diverse range of services and resources, including but not limited to cloud providers, databases, and DNS services.